grzegorzorwat/grzegorzorwat.github.io/_posts/2022-05-23-decorate-command-handlers.md

 It also supports open generic registration, so in this case, it decorates every registered `ICommandHandler` with `UnitOfWorkCommandHandlerDecorator`.

 Unfortunately, it isn't enough, because MediatR still requires and uses `IRequestHandlers` rather than `ICommandHandlers`.
-To get instances of handlers, it uses its `ServiceFactory` delegate, which in the default MediatR registration is `p => p.GetRequiredService`.

-In order for MediatR to use decorated `ICommandHandlers`, we have to make ASP.NET Core DI return them whenever MediatR requests `IRequestHandlers`.
+In order to make it use decorated `ICommandHandlers`, we have to force ASP.NET Core DI to return them whenever MediatR requests `IRequestHandlers`.

 To accomplish this, we can define an extension method that gets all `ServiceDescriptors` of a given registered generic type, and then for each of these, it gets its exact parent type and registers it with a factory that returns the registered child type.